RHS School Gardening Team of the Year 2019

 Following the judging, each of the four finalists will receive a engraved trowel, a set of gardening gloves and £250 in National Garden Gift Vouchers.

-The overall winning team will receive a fantastic greenhouse from Hartley Botanic and an extra £250 in National Garden Gift Vouchers, a total of £500.
+The overall winning team will receive a fantastic greenhouse from Hartley Botanic (see one of the options on offer below) and an extra £250 in National Garden Gift Vouchers, a total of £500.
 A celebrity gardener will also spend a day at the winning school.

 About last year's winner: St Gregory's Catholic Science College